ethz-asl/background_foreground_segmentation/self_supervised_segmentation/dataset_creator/README.md

 ## Overview
 This package extracts the following information from a ROS Bag:

-- Name of the ROS bag and corresponding mesh file
 - For each camera:
     - Camera information (All information from the Sensor Message)
     - For each camera frame: